 Among investors who have heard of exchange-traded funds (ETFs), their level of understanding often doesn’t go much beyond “ETF good and mutual fund bad”.
 This shouldn’t be too surprising.
 We can’t all be experts at everything.
 But the line between ETFs and mutual funds is becoming blurred and investors will need more knowledge to make good choices.

-As Jonathan Chevreau reports, many investors demand ETFs from their advisors, and now Invesco Trimark is offering “hybrids” of ETFs and mutual funds to meet the demand (the web page with this article has disappeared since the time of writing).
+Many investors demand ETFs from their advisors, and now Invesco Trimark is offering “hybrids” of ETFs and mutual funds to meet the demand.
 We should be suspicious about calling these products ETFs when they can be sold by advisors who are only licensed to sell mutual funds.

 This solves financial advisors’ problems nicely.
 If clients want ETFs – no problem – they can have ETFs.
 Never mind that the underlying reason why clients want ETFs is to pay lower fees.
 These new products are hybrids only in the marketing realm.
 In reality, they walk and talk like mutual funds, but advisors can call them ETFs.